tgschultz/Zig-GigatronEmulator/README.md

  - This project depends on zigwin32 (https://github.com/marlersoft/zigwin32) for the Windows build (included)

 ## Running
- - Place resulting binary in a directory with a Gigatron rom file named "ROMv5a.rom", which can be obtained here: https://github.com/kervinck/gigatron-rom/blob/master/ROMv5a.rom
+ - Place resulting binary in a directory with a Gigatron rom file named "gigatron.rom".
+ROMv5a can be obtained here: https://github.com/kervinck/gigatron-rom/blob/master/ROMv5a.rom

  ## Images
  ![ROMv5a Menu](https://github.com/tgschultz/Zig-GigatronEmulator/blob/main/snaps/rom5a-menu.png)